Elements of a Las Vegas, Nevada DUI

 - Whether the officer had enough probable cause to justify their conclusions

-- The elements of a DUI in Nevada
+- The elements of a DUI in Las Vegas, Nevada

 - Prosecutor's duties concerning DUIs

-- Why a Nevada DUI Lawyer is necessary
+- Why a Las Vegas DUI Lawyer is necessary

-If you are being charged with a DUI in Nevada, contact Goodwin Law Group, PLLC today.
+If you are being charged with a DUI in Las Vegas, contact Goodwin Law Group, PLLC today.
 We provide no obligation, free initial consultations.
-Contact us to speak to Charles Goodwin, a qualified Nevada DUI attorney.
+Contact us to speak to Charles Goodwin, a qualified DUI attorney in Las Vegas or Henderson.

-Nevada DUI - What the State Must Prove
+DUI in Las Vegas - What the State Must Prove

-When a Nevada DUI attorney like Charles Goodwin is analyzing your case, several things are looked at.
+When a Las Vegas DUI attorney like Charles Goodwin is analyzing your case, several things are looked at.
 These include:

 - Actual Physical Control: A key element of any DUI case seems obvious but can become a serious piece of any defense: Can the State prove that you were driving?
 In some instances, when the police arrive, you might already be outside of your car.
 Or you might have drunk alcohol, then rather than drive, fell asleep in your car.
 There are several instances where actual physical control of the vehicle might be difficult to prove for the State.